osama-majdi-data/osama-majdi-data/README.md

 ## 🚀 About Me

-I'm a Biomedical Engineering graduate who enjoys solving business problems through data.
+I'm a Biomedical Engineer passionate about building production-inspired data systems that transform raw business data into actionable decisions.

 My projects focus on the complete analytical workflow rather than isolated machine learning models.